x/Game-Development-in-Javascript-Tutorial/part-two.md

 };
 ```

-Now lets instantiate a couple elements relevant to our pong game:
+Now let's instantiate a couple elements relevant to our pong game:

 ```javascript
 var paddle1 = new Element(5, 65, 5, 30);